 I don’t know what kicked off my long term love affair with adobo seasoning – but I can assure you that ever since I started cooking, my pantry has never been without a jar of it.
-I often use it in many dishes much like my beloved Aleppo Chili and Garlic Gold but those are confessions for another day.
+I often use it in many dishes much like my beloved Aleppo Chili Pepper and Smoked Paprika but those are confessions for another day.

 I merged the two recipes and, as I am awaiting my order of Mexican Oregano from Dean & Deluca, I decided to substitute Greek Oregano.
 I also didn’t have dried parsley as Ingrid’s asks for so I decided to play without it.
 Finally – I always have annatto seeds on hand for Daisy Martinez’s Annatto oil, but ground annatto?
 Why hello Mr. Spice Grinder!
 Needless to say – my kitchen had a bit of a red dust problem but it all worked out.
 So, before you head out to buy that big brand adobo, check your pantry – I’m willing to bet you can make your own.